-B2B influencer marketing involves identifying the influencers of your target audience, building partnerships and relationships with them, and creating messaging designed to be shared or adopted easily into their channels.
+A B2B influencer marketing strategy involves identifying the influencers of your target audience, building partnerships and relationships with them, and creating messaging designed to be shared or adopted easily into their channels.

 Although it may feel impossible, finding your influencers may be easier than you think.